 Have you ever decided to skip the gift-giving and do something else instead?
 How did you enjoy it, and what did you learn from it?

-We’ll be gone on our holiday trip this weekend, so no post on Monday.
+I’ll be gone on my holiday trip this weekend, so no post on Monday.
 See you on Thursday, instead!